HerXayah/kda-discord/README.md

 # KDA Theme for Discord
-KDA Theme for BetterDiscord, Powercord and Lightcore and more
+KDA Theme for BetterDiscord, Powercord and more
 <br>

 # Installation